GetCraft/Security-Policy/README.md

 ### 5.3 Non-Compliance

-Any business unit found to have violated \(no SRP developed prior to service or product deployment\) this policy may be subject to delays in service or product release until such a time as the SRP is developed and approved.
-Responsible parties may be subject to disciplinary action, up to and including termination of employment, should a security incident occur in the absence of an SRP
+Any business unit found to have violated this policy may be subject to delays in service or product release until such a time as the SRP is developed and approved.
+Responsible parties may be subject to disciplinary action, up to and including termination of employment, should a security incident occur in the absence of an SRP.

 ## 6. Related Standards, Policies and Processes